Honorary Professor Barry Golding AM

 The book (444 pages including an Index for both books) is now available for order on line, via the Common Ground Publishing website, see below, or for posting within Australia from Barry Golding for AUD$55 soft cover, $65 hard cover (add $10 for postage).

-During the on and off COVID shutdowns between 2020 and 2022 I have continued researching, writing and blogging, particularly about the interactions between the environment, squatters and First Nations people, mainly in southern Dja Dja Wurrung country (central Victoria), focussed on the first five years of invasion and contact, 1836-41.
+During the on and off COVID shutdowns between 2020 and 2022 I continued researching, writing and blogging, particularly about the interactions between the environment, squatters and First Nations people, mainly in southern Dja Dja Wurrung country (central Victoria), focussed on the first five years of invasion and contact, 1836-41.

 3 thoughts on “Home”